Posted in: Leadership

 The feeding of the 5,000 is the only miracle of Jesus recounted in all four gospels and is the first miracle designed to train the twelve in ministry.
 The miracle is pregnant with leadership and ministry lessons but for this topic we will stick with provision and resources and how God can take our limits and create sufficiency for those we serve.

 With dinner approaching and a huge crowd of hungry people (the text mentions 5,000 which is probably a counting of the men only, with women and children some estimate upwards of 15,000 to 20,000), Jesus and the disciples are faced with a huge problem.
 The disciples suggested sending them away; Jesus said, “you give them something to eat”.
 The disciples scoured the crowd and come back with two fish and five loaves.
 That’s it.
 These under-resourced disciples were commanded by Jesus to meet the needs of people.
 You and I—under-resourced disciples ourselves—are in good company.

-Incidentally, in this story, I love that before the disciples have any clue of how this will all play out Jesus has them put them organize the crowd in preparation for a meal.
-He forces them to take steps of faith, by faith, in faith to act as if provision was coming.
-In other words, he puts them in the glorious position of acting “in faith” and risk looking like idiots if He does not come through.
+Incidentally, in this story, I love that before the disciples have any clue of how this will all play out Jesus has them organize the crowd in preparation for a meal.
+He forces them to take steps of faith, by faith, to act as if provision was coming.
+In other words, he puts them in the glorious position of acting “in faith” and risk looking like idiots if he does not come through.
 They know what’s in the kitchen: two fish and five loaves.
 They also know who is in kitchen: Jesus, the ultimate game changer.

 Feeling under-resourced and inadequate to do what you feel like Jesus calls you to do?
 Great, it’s an incredible opportunity to walk by faith and trust in a Jesus who can take limited resources and provided a meal where “they all ate, and were satisfied.
 And there were twelve baskets full left over.”